2015 Delaware Fightin' Blue Hens football team

 The 2015 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Colonial Athletic Association (CAA) during the 2015 NCAA Division I FCS football season.
 Led by third-year head coach Dave Brock, the Fightin' Blue Hens compiled an overall record of 4–7 with a mark of 3–5 in conference play, placing in a four-way tie for seventh in the CAA.
 The team played home games at Delaware Stadium in Newark, Delaware.

-Previous season

-The Hens would start the season flat by falling 62–0 at FBS opponent Pittsburgh.
-After a 3–0 September, the Hens struggled through October, ending the month with a 4–4 (2–2 CAA) record.
-They would split the games in November to end the season at 6–6 (4–4 CAA).